microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/built-in-decorators.md

 ### `@errorsDoc` {#@errorsDoc}

 Attach a documentation string to describe the error return types of an operation.
-If an operation returns a union of success and errors it only describe the errors.
-See `@errorsDoc` for success documentation.
+If an operation returns a union of success and errors it only describes the errors.
+See `@returnsDoc` for success documentation.
 ```typespec
 @errorsDoc(doc: valueof string)
 ```